 The sort of research pages I ask students to make have pictures and facts spread across them.
 I’ve seen a few research pages over the years where students tell me all about an artists death and then they go on to tell me, lower down the page, about an exhibition the artist has had.
 Was this the ghost of the artist?
 Teaching your students about how we scan down a page from top to bottom and from left to right is a good idea.

 How do you get quality art research that includes a personal response?
 Do you want your students to add their personal response to a research page or do you just want facts?
 If you want a personal response, what do your students think about the artists work?
 Do they like or dislike it?
 Can they talk about a particular artwork that they like?
 Do you want them to include subject-specific language?
 If they had to make work in the style of the artist what would they create?
-The year group or grade your teach might influence what approach you take.
+The year group or grade you teach might influence what approach you take.